strimzi/proposals/028-service-binding.md

 - This approach results in a new Custom Resource type that is just for convenience
 - Someone, whether it is the application developer or owner of the Kafka cluster, has to decide which KafkaConnection resources to create and which cluster, user and listener to choose
 - A lot more changes required than other approaches, but perhaps fits best with the Service Binding Operator view of the world

+## Rejected Alternatives

+### 1 - Application binds to KafkaUser only

+In this approach the application creates a `ServiceBinding` for a specific `KafkaUser` CR.
+The credential information is bound to the application and the cluster certificate and bootstrap server address is obtained by the application in another way.

+Required changes:

+- Update the `KafkaUser` CR to include a `status.binding` field where the `name` matches the current field `secret` in the status
+- Update the secret created for the `KafkaUser` to include the username when the `KafkaUser` is using type SASL SCRAM

+Considerations:

+- In this approach a lot of work is still left up to the application developer to make sure their application has the correct cluster certificate and bootstrap server address.
+    - Either they would have to look up the cluster certificate and bootstrap server address and hard code it into their application or a secret in their cluster, or they would have to write custom logic into their app so that it can query the Kafka CR.

+### 2 - Application uses multiple ServiceBinding resources

+In this approach the application creates two `ServiceBinding` resources, one that will bind to the `Kafka` CR and one that will bind to the `KafkaUser` CR.

+Required changes:

+- Update the `KafkaUser` CR to include a `status.binding` field where the `name` matches the current field `secret` in the status
+- Update the secret created for the `KafkaUser` to include the username when the `KafkaUser` is using type SASL SCRAM
+- Update the `Kafka` CR to include a `status.binding` field, where the `name` refers to a new secret containing both the cluster certificate and bootstrapServers
+- Add a new secret that contains the bootstrap servers for each listener and the cluster certificate information
+    - e.g. for listeners, the secret data could be formatted to have one string with all listeners:
+      ```yaml
+      data:
+        listeners: aW50ZXJuYWxfa2Fma2Euc3ZjOjkwOTIsZXh0ZXJuYWxfbXlob3N0LmNvbTo0NDM= # when base64 decoded something like internal_kafka.svc:9092,external_myhost.com:443
+        ca.crt: # Strimzi cluster CA certificate
+        ca.p12: # PKCS #12 archive file for Strimzi cluster CA certificate
+        ca.password: # Password for protecting the Strimzi cluster CA certificate PKCS #12 archive file
+      ```
+    - e.g. the secret could contain a separate entry for each listener:
+      ```yaml
+      data:
+      listener.internal: aW50ZXJuYWxfbG9jYWxob3N0OjkwODA= # when base64 decoded something like internal_kafka.svc:9092
+      listener.external: ZXh0ZXJuYWxfbXlob3N0LmNvbTo0NDM= # when base64 decoded something like external_myhost.com:443
+      ca.crt: # Strimzi cluster CA certificate
+      ca.p12: # PKCS #12 archive file for Strimzi cluster CA certificate
+      ca.password: # Password for protecting the Strimzi cluster CA certificate PKCS #12 archive file
+      ```

+**Note:** The Service Binding spec does contain some suggested secret fields for certificates, but they will not suffice to encapsulate all the certificate related information that an application needs.
+Hence, the suggestion of the separate fields above.

+Considerations:

+- This approach results in a new secret being required that contains copies of existing secrets
+- It does not help the user to decide which listener to use.
+The application would need to parse the secret to pick out the correct listener from the list

+### 3 - Application binds to KafkaUser resource that contains all details

+In this approach the application only binds to the `KafkaUser` and the secret created for the `KafkaUser` contains all the required details.

+Required changes:

+- Update the `KafkaUser` CR to include a `status.binding` field where the `name` matches the current field `secret` in the status
+- Update the secret created for the `KafkaUser` to include the username when the `KafkaUser` is using type SASL SCRAM
+- Update the secret created for the `KafkaUser` to include the bootstrap servers for each listener
+- Update the secret created for the `KafkaUser` to include the cluster certificate information

+Considerations:

+- This approach results in a lot more information being added to each `KafkaUser` secret
+- It does not help the user to decide which listener to use.
+The application would need to parse the secret to pick out the correct listener from the list

+Possible extensions to allow only one bootstrap server to be listed:

+- Could only add bootstrap server addresses for listeners that support the authentication type that the `KafkaUser` supports
+- Could update the `KafkaUser` CR to include `spec.binding.listener` field which would then determine the listener bootstrap server address that is added to the secret

 ## Overview of Service Binding specification